List of The Wire episodes

-The Wire, a television drama series created by David Simon, premiered on June 2, 2002 on HBO in the United States and ended on March 9, 2008.
+The Wire is an American television drama series created by David Simon that premiered on HBO in the United States on June 2, 2002, and ended on March 9, 2008.
 60 episodes aired over the show's five seasons, plus three additional prequel shorts.
-Each episode has a running time of 55–60 minutes.
+Each episode has a running time of 55–60 minutes (except for the series finale, which has a running time of 93 minutes).

 The Wire is set in Baltimore, Maryland; each season of the series expands its focus on a different part of the city.
 The show features a large ensemble cast; many characters are only featured prominently in a single season.
 A group of characters, mainly in the Baltimore Police Department, appear in every season.

 The show is available on DVD in Region 1, 2 and 4.